Nikolaycc/Ncrs/README.md

 app.noecho

-app.ptrln "Type any character to see it in bold"
+app.prtln "Type any character to see it in bold"

 ch = app.input "Input: "

-app.ptrln "#{ch.unsafe_chr}", Ncrs::Consts::A_BOLD
+app.prtln "#{ch.unsafe_chr}", Ncrs::Consts::A_BOLD

 app.ref
 app.input